rationalpointofview/rpov/README.md

 * git push

-* do a git pull
+* do a git pull, you will see the file name got change to yyyy-mm-dd-title.md

 # The post header should be

 ---
-post_title: 'Mental Lattice, Mathematics'
+post_title: 'Mental Model, Mathematics'
 layout: post
 published: true
 ---